 So how can one learn to play by ear?
 Remember, music is a language.

-Look at the first sentence above in the picture.
-It is an elaborated sentence.
-Try re-structuring the sentence in your own words.
+Take any elaborated sentence and try re-structuring the sentence in your own words.
 Subconsciously, while doing so, you actually reduce the elaborated sentence to its simplest form before attempting to re-structure it with your own vocabulary.

 For music, we do the same.
 We cannot learn from pre-arranged (elaborated) score sheets and play note for note.
 The learning process should begin from fake sheets.